OptimusChen/ImageFactory-Quest/README.md

 Place and customize images throughout your game.

+Images go in /sdcard/ModData/com.beatgames.beatsaber/Mods/ImageFactory/Images/ You cannot download new images in the mod, you need to copy them to this folder.

 Gifs can be buggy so report all bugs to Github Issues

 ## Presenters